-The committee page is similar to the title page except that the second half of the page will include the names of your committee members instead of the degree awarded.
+The committee page is like the title page except that the second half of the page will include the names of your committee members instead of the degree awarded.
 The committee page consists of three components and two dividing lines.
-Like the rest of the manuscript, the top and bottom margins of the committee page are one and one-quarter inch (1 $\frac{1}{4}$ ") and the left margin is one and one-half inch (1 $\frac{1}{2}$ ").
+Like the rest of the manuscript, the top and bottom margins of the committee page are one and one-quarter inches (1 1⁄2") and the left margin is one and one-half inches (11⁄2").
 The committee page is counted but is not numbered at the bottom of the page nor listed in the table of contents.
 Follow the model in Appendix C.

 Section 1: Title.
-The title of your thesis/project/dissertation should be typed in all uppercase letters, beginning 11⁄4" down from the top of the page.
+The title of your thesis/project/dissertation should be typed in all uppercase letters, beginning 11⁄2" down from the top of the page.

-Make certain that the title on this page is exactly like the title on your Title Page in wording, punctuation, line breaks and location.
+Make certain that the title on this page is exactly like the title on your

+Title Page in wording, punctuation, and line breaks.